royhankamil/MammoMind/README.md

-# breast-Cancer-Predictor
+# MammoMind : Breast Cancer Predictor

+This project is a local web application for breast cancer prediction using ultrasound imaging, an affordable alternative to mammography and MRI.
+It supports two input modes:

+Numeric features (e.g., radius mean, texture mean, perimeter)

+Ultrasound images

+I developed the machine learning pipeline for numeric data and built deep learning models for image inputs using Python, TensorFlow, and PyTorch.
+We experimented with multiple models to achieve the highest accuracy.

+The project was completed in 3–4 weeks in collaboration with a teammate.

-Instructions to Run the Breast Cancer Predictor Application Prerequisites
+## Instructions to Run the Breast Cancer Predictor Application
+Prerequisites

 Ensure that you have the following installed: